Symbol Distributions in Semantic Communications: A Source-Channel Equilibrium Perspective: Empirical Validation of Symbol Distributions

 For our experiments, we consider an image semantic communication system designed to reconstruct images with minimal MSE.
 We evaluate the system across various image datasets, including CIFAR-10~\cite{cifar} and ImageNet~\cite{deng2009imagenet}, and explore different types of neural network architectures, such as ViT-based~\cite{yoo2023role} and CNN-based~\cite{he2022elic} models.
 We also examine different types of compression, comparing constant symbol rate~\cite{yoo2023role,he2022elic} with variable-length coding~\cite{wang2023improved}, and assess performance under various transmission rates (in symbols per pixel) and AWGN channel SNRs ranging from 0 to 20~dB.

-The neural network was trained using the Adam optimizer with a learning rate of $1 \times 10^{-4}$.
-We used a batch size of 8 for ImageNet and 32 for CIFAR-10.
-For ImageNet, we selected 8{,}000 images and randomly cropped \(256\times 256\) patches with small additive uniform noise for training, following~\cite{he2022elic}.
-Unless otherwise noted, we used a smaller neural network architecture from~\cite{yoo2023role} for the CIFAR-10 dataset and a larger CNN-based model from~\cite{he2022elic} for all experiments.
+The neural networks were trained with Adam using a learning rate of $10^{-4}$, with batch sizes of 8 for ImageNet and 32 for CIFAR-10.
+For ImageNet, we followed~\cite{he2022elic} and trained on randomly cropped \(256\times256\) patches from 8{,}000 images.
+Unless otherwise noted, we used the smaller model in~\cite{yoo2023role} for CIFAR-10 and the larger CNN-based model in~\cite{he2022elic} elsewhere.
 These models are constant-rate, meaning they generate a fixed number of symbols for each input image, unlike the variable-length coding used in NTSCC~\cite{wang2023improved}, which we will compare in Section~\ref{sec:coding_scheme}.

 For quantitative analysis, we fit the empirical symbols to our proposed Student's $t$-based symbol probability model and examine the fitted \(\nu\) to determine whether the symbol distribution is closer to a Gaussian or Cauchy distribution.
-Prior to fitting the unit-variance Student's $t$ model in \eqref{eq:student_t_pdf}, we standardize each dimension to unit variance so that the only free parameter is the tail index $\nu$.
-Specifically, to estimate the optimal \(\nu\) from empirical samples, we use maximum likelihood estimation (MLE) based on symbols collected from randomly cropped ImageNet dataset samples (up to the largest 8000 images).
-The fitted \(\nu\) is obtained as:
+Prior to fitting the unit-variance Student's $t$-model in \eqref{eq:student_t_pdf}, we normalize the symbol variance so that the only free parameter is the tail index $\nu$.
+Specifically, to estimate the optimal \(\nu\) from empirical samples, we use MLE as follows:

 where \( p(y; \nu) \) is the probability density function of the Student's $t$-distribution, as given in \eqref{eq:student_t_pdf}.
 Here, \( \mathbf{y}_{i}^{(b)} \) represents the \( i \)-th dimensional element of the symbol \( \mathbf{y} \) produced from the \( b \)-th image, \( M \) denotes the total number of dimensions, and \( B \) denotes the total number of images.
+The estimated $\nu$ serves as a tail-index indicator: larger $\nu$ approaches the Gaussian limit, while smaller $\nu$ yields heavier-tailed, Cauchy-like behavior.
 Since the symbol variance is only defined for \( \nu > 2 \), we constrain the search space to \( (2, \infty) \).
-The estimated \( \nu \) serves as a quantitative measure of the symbol distribution's tail index, indicating how closely it tends toward the Gaussian limit (\( \nu = \infty \)) versus the theoretical Cauchy limit (\( \nu = 1 \)).